AgileShift/cargo_management/README.md

 ##### Code related TODO:
-2. Migrate SQL to QueryBuilder? usign Pypika?
+1. Migrate SQL to QueryBuilder? using Pypika?